Where and How to Recycle or Dispose of Christmas Trees in Arizona in January 2017

 Christmas trees, five feet or taller, for planting at City parks.

-Phoenix, AZ - The Public Works Department offers Phoenix
+- The Public Works Department offers Phoenix

 residents a green way to take down their Christmas trees and wreaths.